Gogmagog (band)

-Gogmagog were an English hard rock and heavy metal supergroup based in Chipping Barnet assembled in 1985 by the record producer Jonathan King.
-The band's lineup featured former Iron Maiden vocalist Paul Di'Anno and drummer Clive Burr, former Gillan and future Iron Maiden guitarist Janick Gers, former Def Leppard guitarist Pete Willis, and former Whitesnake bassist Neil Murray.
+Gogmagog were an English hard rock and heavy metal supergroup based in Chipping Barnet assembled in 1985 by record producer Jonathan King.
+The band's lineup featured former Iron Maiden drummer Clive Burr and vocalist Paul Di'Anno, former Gillan (and future Iron Maiden) guitarist Janick Gers, former Whitesnake bassist Neil Murray, and former Def Leppard guitarist Pete Willis.

-Together for only a short time, Gogmagog originally released a three-song E.P. on the small independent Food For Thought label in 1985 entitled I Will Be There.
-Two of the songs recorded were written by producer King ("Living in a Fucking Time Warp" and "It's Illegal, It's Immoral, It's Unhealthy, But It's Fun"), with the title track being composed by longtime KISS collaborator Russ Ballard, and originally released on his 1981 solo album Into the Fire.
-Ballard wrote several huge hit songs including Rainbow's Since You've Been Gone and Santana's Winning.
-The band members did not write any original material.
+Together for only a short time, Gogmagog originally released a three-song E. P. on the small independent Food For Thought label in 1985 entitled I Will Be There.
+The title track was composed by longtime Kiss collaborator Russ Ballard and originally released on his 1981 solo album Into the Fire, with the other two songs being written by producer King ("It's Illegal, It's Immoral, It's Unhealthy, but It's Fun" and "Living in a Fucking Time Warp").
+Ballard had wrote several huge hit songs including Frida's "I Know There's Something Going On", Three Dog Night's "Liar", Ace Frehley's "New York Groove", Rainbow's "Since You Been Gone" and Santana's "Winning".
+The band members did not provide any original material.

-Originally, King attempted to put together a supergroup revolving around Whitesnake vocalist David Coverdale, bassist John Entwistle of The Who, and veteran drummer Cozy Powell, all of whom were keen on the project.
-Cozy Powell said he thought the Ballard song was "the best he's ever written".
+Originally, King attempted to put together a supergroup revolving around Whitesnake vocalist David Coverdale, bassist John Entwistle of The Who, and drummer Cozy Powell, all of whom were keen on the project.
+Powell said he thought the Ballard song was "the best he's ever written".
 Entwistle was excited - the concept was originally his idea - but this early line-up "wasn't working out" according to Di'Anno.
-Being little more than a contrivance concocted by producer Jonathan King, the band quickly fell apart once he lost interest.
-Vocalist Di'Anno was completely dismissive of both the group and producer, referring to the failed project as "...nothing.
+Being little more than a contrivance concocted by producer King, the band quickly fell apart once he lost interest.
+Di'Anno was completely dismissive of both the group and producer, referring to the failed project as "...nothing.
 That was some fucking idiot who got us doing that shit."
-But drummer Clive Burr said "the others may not admit it but this is some of the best stuff any of us has done".
+But Burr said "the others may not admit it but this is some of the best stuff any of us has done".
 He wrongly predicted it would sell more than Iron Maiden ever did.

-Despite poor reception commercially, Gogmagog has become something of a cult classic among heavy metal fans and the tracks were re-released in 2022 as a single 13-minute "Metal Medley" and an example of OWO - Old Wave Of British Heavy Metal.
+Despite poor reception commercially, Gogmagog has become something of a cult classic among heavy metal fans and the tracks were re-released in 2022 as a single 13-minute "Metal Medley" and an example of OWOBHM - Old Wave Of British Heavy Metal.

 The two King-penned songs appeared in the soundtrack to the 2011 film Me Me Me, also written by King.
 On some websites, the original members of the band are listed as appearing in the cast; however, the band Falling Red were recruited to perform as Gogmagog in the film.